 He is the author of From IBM to MGM: Cinema at the Dawn of the Digital Age (Palgrave Macmillan / British Film Institute, 2011), editor of Technology and Culture: The Film Reader (Routledge, 2005), and co-editor of the 4-volume anthology Film Theory: Critical Concepts in Media and Cultural Studies (Routledge, 2004).
-He has most recently published articles in Leonardo and Film Criticism and reviews in Screen and Historical Journal of Film, Radio and Television.
+He has most recently published articles in Leonardo and Film Criticism and reviews in Screen, Historical Journal of Film, Radio and Television, and New Media & Society.

 Originally from the UK, Andrew joined Ithaca College in 2012 having previously taught as Senior Lecturer of Film and Digital Media at Canterbury Christ Church University, UK.

 As well as his role with Ithaca College, Andrew is a Regional Visiting Fellow at the Cornell Institute for European Studies (CIES), Cornell University, NY.

 Film theory, history, and criticism; European cinema, with a particular focus on British media and culture; media archaeology; digital culture.

 Contemporary European Cinema (Ithaca Seminar)

 Fiction Film Theory